ruuda/blog/posts/a-reasonable-configuration-language.md

    a format that does solve some problems
-   (adding comments and a lighter syntax to json), but in the process introduces [so many new problems][yaml-hell] that the cure is arguably worse than the disease.
+   (adding comments and a lighter syntax to json), but in the process introduces [so many new problems][yaml-hell] that the cure is almost as bad as the disease.
  * **Ansible playbooks** that are too similar to justify duplicating, but different enough that parametrizing over data is insufficient.
    Related to this,